The Evolution of Barcodes: A New Dimension

 Uses Beyond Limit

 The first 2D barcode was developed in 1987 by David Allais at Intermed Corporation and was called Code 49.
 While QR Code was the first commercially adopted 2D barcode, it didn't take long for additional types to be developed.
-In the late 1980’s, a new 2D barcode emerged.
+In the late 1980s, a new 2D barcode emerged.
 Data Matrix has become widely adopted in the areas of tracking and traceability.
-Due to its compact size, high readability and reliability, Data Matrix is ideal for logistics.
+Due to its compact size, high readability, and reliability, Data Matrix is ideal for logistics.
 The United States of America's Electronic Industries Alliance (EIA) recommends using Data Matrix for labeling small electronic components, and the US Department of Defense has selected Data Matrix for the mandatory item unique identification (IUID) of equipment.
-Items must be permanently identified with a unique Data Matrix code in accordance to the Military Standard 130 for asset tracking.
+Items must be permanently identified with a unique Data Matrix code in accordance with Military Standard 130 for asset tracking.
 Additionally, the International Air Transport Association (IATA) plans to utilize Data Matrix on all new aircraft.

 2D barcodes have also found their way into more conventional uses.
-Hospitals, for example, use barcodes to keep patient information on-hand, to label equipment, or to keep track of information for transplants and blood transfusions.
+Hospitals, for example, use barcodes to keep patient information on hand, to label equipment, or to keep track of information for transplants and blood transfusions.
 This aids in patient safety and keeps hospitals efficient and current.
 In the clinical setting, Data Matrix has been utilized in pharmaceutical and specimen traceability, as well as the labeling of surgical equipment.

 PDF417 is also utilized by the airline industry's Bar Coded Boarding Pass standard (BCBP) as the barcode symbolism for paper boarding passes.
-In shipping, FedEx uses PDF417 on its shipping labels for package delivery information and PDF417 can be used to print postage for the US Postal Service.
+In shipping, FedEx uses PDF417 on its shipping labels for package delivery information, and PDF417 can be used to print postage for the US Postal Service.

 In 1997, the Association for Automatic Identification and Mobility (AIM) published another 2D barcode, Aztec Code.
 Aztec Code has great encoding capabilities and is mainly used in the transportation industry, on electronic traveling tickets or boarding passes.
 In Poland, registration documents of the vehicles have Aztec Code inscribed on them which contains a summary of the vehicle’s information.

 The uses for 2D barcodes are only limited to the creator’s ingenuity.
-2D barcodes have been known to have surprisingly unique uses when scanned, such as sending an email, dialing the phone number, downloading contact information, or opening a location in the smartphone’s map service, such as Google Maps.
+2D barcodes have been known to have surprisingly unique uses when scanned, such as sending an email, dialing a phone number, downloading contact information, or opening a location in the smartphone’s map service, such as Google Maps.
 2D barcodes are incredibly versatile, helping to bridge the offline into the online.

-On the final part of the “Evolution of Barcodes” series, the future of the technology will be discussed.
+In the final part of the “Evolution of Barcodes” series, the future of the technology will be discussed.

-If you missed Part 1, checkout "The Evolution of Barcodes".
+If you missed Part 1, check out "The Evolution of Barcodes".